 5 Fun Things To Do in Valley Ford

-Located amid western Sonoma County’s rolling hills — just slightly inland from the coast — the off-the-beaten-track village of Valley Ford blends country hospitality with culinary and artistic sophistication.
+Amid western Sonoma County’s rolling hills and just slightly inland from the coast, discover the off-the-beaten-path village of Valley Ford, which blends country hospitality with culinary and artistic finesse.

 The rustic barn holds the cheese shop

-Built in 1864, the historic Valley Ford Hotel features seven charming and pet-friendly guest rooms, as well as the popular Rocker Oysterfeller’s restaurant, specializing in Southern-inspired food created with fresh Sonoma County ingredients.
-In the in-house saloon, locals and tourists hang out and listen to music.
+Built in 1864, the historic Valley Ford Hotel features seven charming and pet-friendly guest rooms.
+This is also where you’ll find the popular Rocker’s Roadhouse, a fun bar serving Southern-inspired food crafted with fresh Sonoma County ingredients.

-The family-owned Valley Ford Market is a farmers’ and ranchers’ grocery that also caters to tourists — which means in addition to bread, produce, plumbing fixtures, and fishing tackle, it boasts an extensive inventory of local wines and delicious deli food.
-And Valley Ford Cheese & Creamery offers fresh coffee and danish to start the day, and a lunch menu that highlights the flavors of its cheeses.
+The family-owned Valley Ford Market is a farmers’ grocery that also has plenty for visitors, because in addition to produce and tackle, it boasts an extensive offering of local wines and delicious deli food.

-Enjoy the small-town friendly atmosphere and hearty fare at Dinucci’s Italian Dinners.
-Or indulge in a tasty breakfast or lunch at Estero Café, featuring soul-warming favorites like Swedish pancakes with applesauce, chicken-fried steak, or homemade cakes and pies.
+Tuck into a tasty breakfast or lunch at Estero Café, featuring soul-warming favorites like Swedish pancakes with applesauce, chicken-fried steak, and homemade cakes and pies.

 A sign for the park is surrounded by blooming trees

-Standing 18 feet high and constructed of more than 165,000 yards of white nylon hung from steel posts and cables, the Fence progressed boldly across the landscape for 24.5 miles, from US-101 in Cotati to its descent into the Pacific Ocean at Bodega Bay.
-The installation existed for only two weeks, but lives on in books, drawings, photographs, university and museum seminars, a 1978 cinema verité film by the famed Maysles brothers – and the memory of those lucky enough to have seen it.
+Standing 18 feet high and constructed of more than 165,000 yards of white nylon hung from steel posts and cables, the Running Fence progressed boldly across the landscape for 24.5 miles to its descent into the Pacific Ocean.
+The installation existed for two weeks but lives on in books, photographs, a 1978 cinema verité film, and our memories.

-You can pay a symbolic visit to the Fence at Sonoma County Historic Landmark #24, located at 14459 Valley Ford Road (next to the post office), where a bronze plaque and one of the original fence poles commemorate the Fence.
-And slightly more than three miles north of Valley Ford on the Bodega Highway you’ll find the Running Fence – Watson School Historic Park, a quarter-acre picnic area with displays giving details about the Running Fence.
+You can visit the site of Christo’s Running Fence at Sonoma County Historic Landmark #24, located at 14459 Valley Ford Road (next to the post office), where a bronze plaque and one of the original fence poles commemorate the art.
+About three miles north of Valley Ford, discover a quarter-acre picnic area with displays about the art at Running Fence – Watson School Historic Park

 A person sits in a kayak on the river

-The bucolic landscape in and around Valley Ford is made for cycling.
-You could follow Highway 1 into Bodega Bay, spending time at Bodega Head with its glorious ocean views.
-Or you could simply pedal the smaller, meandering local roads that leave Valley Ford and edge the Estero Americano.
+The scenic landscape here is made for cycling.
+You can pedal along Highway 1 into Bodega Bay and spend time at Bodega Head for glorious ocean views.
+Or you could cruise the local roads that edge the Estero Americano waterway — a haven for local birds.

 You Might Also Like